Mardin: Modern history

 In 1923, with the founding of the Republic of Turkey, Mardin was made the administrative capital of a province named after it.
-Many Syriac survivors of the violence, later on, left Mardin for nearby Qamishli in the 1940s after their conscription in the Turkish Army became compulsory.
+Many Syriac Christian survivors of the violence, later on, left Mardin for nearby Qamishli in the 1940s after their conscription in the Turkish Army became compulsory.
 As the Turkish Government subdued the Kurdish Sheikh Said rebellion in 1925, the first and the fourteenth cavalry division were stationed in Mardin.

 Mardin industrialized significantly during the 1990s, when inhabitants moved in greater numbers to the modern parts of the city that were developing on lower ground at the foot of the old city hill.
 Through a passed law in 2012 Mardin became a metropolitan municipality, which took office after the Turkish local elections in 2014.
 The city has a significant Arab population.

 Geography

 The city is located near the Syrian border and is the center of Mardin province.
 The old city is built mostly on the southern slope of a long hill topped by a rocky ridge.
 The slope descends towards the Mesopotamian plain.
 The top of the ridge is occupied by the city's historic citadel.
 The newer parts of the city are located on lower ground to the northwest and in the surrounding area and feature modern amenities and institutions.
 Mardin Airport is located to the southwest, 20 km from the old town.